sudan0825/orderPlatform/README.md

+More functions are adding on...

 This project is a transaction platform built for small business daily operation.
+It provides following functions: Upload new productions, manage productions in stock, check daily orders/all orders, transaction interface, productions state sync between inventory & transaction tab, router protection...

 I use beer shop as an example.
-Vendor can upload new item in inventory management page.
-The inventory list will display under the 'Add New Production' form.
-The menu tab displays items information where small business owner can make an order.
-Bussines owner can sell beers  only if there is any in store.
-The daily transaction/all trasaction is checkable in orders page.
-Vendor can update inventory list in inventory management, such as delete the item or update item's information.
-Orders information are passed from child to parent components & parent to child component.
+Business owner can upload new items in inventory management page.
+The inventory list will be displayed under the 'Add New Production' form.
+Business owner can check/delete/add/ modify production information.
+The menu tab displays items that instock.
+Small business owner can make an order there.
+Bussines owner can sell beers  only if there is any stock.
+The daily transaction/all trasaction are checkable in orders page.
+The inventory state is managed by Redux.

 Data are stored in the Firebase database; Image files are stored in Firebase Storage.
+Autherization with email/password.
 The whole project is hosted on Firebase.
 Live show here: https://orderplatform2018.firebaseapp.com/

 To run project on local machine, please: